Fork me on GitHub

 D

-(of a natural bid) bid your other suit
+(of a natural bid) bid your suit (assuming it's not theirs), I'm balanced

 D